Return to T Ching Classics: Back to School

 Children are resilient little beings.
-If you are a senior citizen like myself, you cringe when your thirty- or forty-something children tell you about the risks they took in childhood while you thought they were building character at summer camp.
+If you are a senior citizen like myself, you cringe when your thirty- or forty-something-year-old children tell you about the risks they took in childhood while you thought they were building character at summer camp.
 You had such a peaceful retirement before you learned the oldest was stranded above a raging glacial gorge in a cable-car at age 14.
 You could have happily lived another 35 years not knowing about the time the youngest snuck out of the house, “borrowed” your car, and drove to a notorious hot springs forty miles south – a hot springs rumored to be so teeming with bodily fluids that one could become impregnated after just a few minutes’ soak.

 Tide pods sound positively tame at this point.